wmentzel/tutorials/install_ubuntu_using_luks_alongside_windows.md

 1. Choose "Ubuntu".

-1. Type in the passphrase.
+1. When asked for the passphrase, type it in.

-1. Done
+1. Done, Ubuntu should start as before.